SpartnerNL/laravel-excel-docs/3.1/imports/collection.md

 }
 ```

-The collection method will receive a collection of sheets.
-Each sheet will contain a collection of rows.
+The collection method will receive a collection of rows.
 A row is an array filled with the cell values.

+In case of the file having multiple sheets, the `collection()` method will be called multiple times.

 In your controller we can now import this: